intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/pytorch_lightninglite.md

 # BigDL-Nano Pytorch LightningLite Quickstart

-**In this guide we will describe how to accelerate the LightningLite tool using Nano in 6 simple steps**
+**In this notebook we'll demonstrate how to use BigDL-Nano to accelerate custom train loop easily with very few changes.**

 ### **Step 0: Prepare Environment**